-Before the Joint Review Board (JRB) approves a TID creation or amendment, a majority of the JRB members can request that the Wisconsin Department of Revenue (DOR) review details from documents the JRB received from the local legislative body (city council, village board or town board).
+Before the JRB approves a TID creation or amendment, a majority of the JRB members can request that the DOR review details from documents the JRB received from the local legislative body (city council, village board or town board).
 There are limited items subject to this review, and a strict timeline for making decisions.
 DOR's review can provide the JRB with an objective assessment of the facts and documents presented by municipal officials.